syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-PDF.md

 </tr>
 </table>

-The below code explains how to create and display a SfDataGrid in view.
+The following code explains how to create and display a SfDataGrid in view.

-{% tabs %}
 {% highlight c# %}
 // In MainActivity.cs